cvazqu12/miniproject1/README.md

 Example: Have DNSServer0 ping WebServer1.
 If that works, type WebServer1's IP into a browser to see if the webpage pops up.
 If it does, try again with the domain name set.
 If it works, you're all set!

 ***
+<div style="text-align:center">FAQ</div>

+Q: What if I can’t see the console?

+Try these troubleshooting techniques:

+1. Make sure the router is on.

+2. Make sure you have the correct path to your console cable, such as /ls/dev/usbtty0

+3. Make sure the baud rate matches the router’s baud rate.
+For the Cisco 2900 series, that baud rate is 9600.

+4. Try a different console emulator (such as PuTTY)

+5. Try a different cable.
+- DB9 cables are prone to breaking.
+If a direct Ethernet connection is possible, take that option.
+You do not need a DB9 nessecarily to console in to equipment, especially if the device doesn’t have a DB9 port.

+Q: What if I can’t ping the other LAN?

+1. Ping the router first.
+If you can ping the router, you may want to check the settings on the other port.

+2. Ping someone within your LAN.
+If you can, then your settings are correct.
+Inform the other LAN to check their settings.
+If you cannot ping anyone, check your IP, subnet mask, and default gateway to see if it’s typed correctly.

+Q: I can’t execute any commands in the console?

+A: Make sure you are in the correct mode.
+You need to enable executive priveleges by typing

+<code>en</code>

+Before execution, it should like this: <code>Router></code>

+You will get this output: <code>Router#</code>

+***

 ### <div style="text-align:center">Retrospective</div>